Moses Hazen: Imprisonment and release

 He was held in poor conditions for 54 days.
-Following the fall of Fort St. Jean, the British withdrew from Montreal, transporting prisoners on one of the many ships used in the evacuation.
-Most of this British fleet was captured by the Americans, who released Hazen and other political prisoners who had supported them.
-Unhappy with the treatment he received by the British, Hazen joined the American forces, which were on their way to Quebec City.
-He did this in spite of the fact that the Americans had done significant damage to his estate during the siege, plundering the estate for supplies, and using his house as a barracks.
+Following the fall of Fort St. Jean, the British withdrew from Montreal, transporting prisoners on one of the ships used in the evacuation.
+Most of this British fleet was captured by the Americans, who released Hazen and other prisoners who had supported them.
+Unhappy with his treatment by the British, Hazen now joined the American forces, on their way to Quebec City.
+He joined the invaders even though Americans had done significant damage to his estate during the siege, plundering it for supplies, and using his house as a barracks.

 Service in Quebec

-Hazen served in the Battle of Quebec, and was one of two men (the other was Edward Antill) sent to report the devastating loss to the Second Continental Congress in Philadelphia.
+Hazen served the American army in the Battle of Quebec, and was one of two men (the other was Edward Antill) sent to report the devastating loss to the Second Continental Congress in Philadelphia.
 The Congress, in recognition for his efforts, gave Hazen a commission as a colonel, leading the Continental Army's 2nd Canadian Regiment.
 (Antill was commissioned the regiment's lieutenant colonel.)
 The regiment was often referred to as "Hazen's" or "Congress' Own", the latter because the regiment was established by Congress and was not part of any state quotas.
 Hazen was initially offered a position as brigadier general, but he refused, requesting instead a colonel's commission, and indemnification against losses caused by the conflict.
 (His property had already been significantly damaged by the American action around St. Jean.)
 Hazen was fortunate in arriving in Philadelphia before John Duggan, one of Livingston's captains, to whom Benedict Arnold had earlier promised the commission for the 2nd Canadian.

 Hazen and Antill returned to Quebec, where Hazen was stationed at Montreal while Antill recruited men for the regiment.
 Hazen was briefly in command of the defenses of Montreal for the Americans, from late March to mid-April 1776, when General David Wooster took command of the American forces outside Quebec, and Benedict Arnold assumed command of the Montreal garrison.
 During the time he was in command, Hazen dispatched Timothy Bedel and 390 men to fortify The Cedars, about 40 mi upriver from Montreal; these forces surrendered to a British-Native force during the Battle of The Cedars in May.